Common Pleas Judicial Needs Assessment Project: Report to the Supreme Court of Pennsylvania

 But a judicial needs assessment is not a simple metric that indicates whether a judicial district has the right amount of judges, too many or too few.
 It is really the beginning of the analysis and discussion for decision-makers to examine judicial resources necessary to meet the needs of traditional and specialized caseloads.

 As the work of the trial courts continues to evolve and become more complex they require more innovative services to keep pace with society and fulfill the judiciary’s mission.
 Going forward, the study will serve as a component of ongoing year-to-year measurement and analysis.
+An updated analysis using 2017 caseload statistics is available here.

 - Overall, Pennsylvania’s Courts of Common Pleas are sized correctly.
 That means that counties have the right number of judges to do the job.
 The calculation is based on a time study.